SmithWillSuffice/ohanga-pai/content/blog/16_true_populism.md

 True populism arose basically in Kansas in the 1890's.
 It was a working class movement, cross-cultural, multi-ethnic, multi-class (but rooted in the working class
 --- upper crust people with a conscience, or "class traitors", made up some of the composition).
+It rapidly spread across rural and small town USA.

 Their cause was broadly speaking economic justice.
 The farmers wanted a fair deal, the workers wanted fair wages, not to be ripped off and exploited because they needed to work for wages just to eat.